AdriaPadilla/Twitter-API-V2-full-archive-Search-academics/README.md

+# TWITTER ACADEMIC API IS CLOSED.
+THIS REPO IS OUT OF DATE

 # Twitter for Academic Research

 ## Introduction
 This is a functional example of how "Search Tweets (all)" Twitter's API Endpoint (API V2) works.
 To make it work, you'll need: